Date: Monday August 19, 2019

 Captains, take a look at who you have been assigned, if you feel you need more help feel free to recruit (and have anyone you recruit sign up on the website) or let us know and we will look for more help.
 For those of you that did not do most of your own recruiting we will put you in direct touch with the other volunteers at your aid station prior to the race via email.

-For aid stations with road crossings and parking issues we have made specific assignments but ask that aid station captains work with all volunteers to rotate folks in and out of these positions throughout the day.
+For aid stations with road crossings and parking issues we have made specific assignments for parking and traffic control leaders, but ask that aid station captains work with these leads and all of the volunteers at the aid station to rotate ALL volunteers in and out of these positions throughout the day.
 This is one of the most critical volunteer positions we have as it is the interfacing between runners and roads / drivers and spectators and crews and roads that constitute the most dangerous aspect of the entire event.
+That said, it is not always the most fun position in the world, so if everyone takes a turn, it spreads the load out nicely.
 We are making a huge push again this year to see to it that spectators and crews are not hanging out on / standing or sitting on roads – please help us!
 Remember that at road crossings we do not stop cars to let runners pass, we stop runners and let them pass when there is no traffic.
 You will want to review the page HERE https://www.superiorfalltrailrace.com/wp-content/uploads/Superior-Fall-Trail-Race-Crew-Directions-V1-Revised-8-27-17-708PM.pdf that applies to your aid station

 Trail Markers and Trail Sweepers Specific: